Native Build

 • Solus (basic support, not maintained)

-If you have a weird or hard problem to fix, test the Podman Build and verify if the problem happens there.
+If you encounter a weird or difficult-to-fix problem, test the Podman Build to determine if the problem occurs there as well.

 Preparing the Build